ThemezerNX/LayoutDocs/docs/guide/menu-files.md

 ## Filenames

 Every menu has its own file.
-Here is a list of the supported menus and their filenames:
+Here is a list of the supported menus by the nxtheme format and their filenames:

 | Menu             | Filename           |
 | ---------------- | ------------------ |